India says reviewing procedures after missile accidentally fired into Pakistan | Law-Order

 India says reviewing procedures after missile accidentally fired into Pakistan

-India is conducting a review of its standing operating procedures for operations, maintenance and inspection of weapons systems after accidentally launching a missile into Pakistan last week, its defence minister said on Tuesday.
-"While this incident is regretted, we are relieved that nobody was hurt due to the accident," Singh said.
+India is conducting a review of its procedures for operations, maintenance and inspection of weapons systems after accidentally launching a missile into Pakistan last week, its defence minister said on Tuesday.
+"We attach the highest priority to the safety and security of our weapon systems.

 - Country: